qianglise/intro-cmake/content/targets.rst

    - Compiler flags, definitions, source files, include folders, link libraries, and linker options are **properties** of a target.
    - Avoid using variables to express dependencies between targets: use visibility levels ``PRIVATE``, ``INTERFACE``, ``PUBLIC`` and let CMake figure out the details.
    - To keep the complexity of the build system at a minimum, each folder in a multi-folder project should have its own CMake script.

+.. rubric:: Footnotes

+.. [#adapt_from_CR] This subsection is adapted, with permission, from the `CodeRefinery CMake lesson <https://coderefinery.github.io/cmake-workshop/targets/>`_.